junyisuu/type-/README.md

 This was a summer project for me to learn new tools and get more familiar with using the MERN stack.
 I started planning and setting up the base application on May 16, 2020 and my last coding commit was on July 15, 2020.
 I had initially planned for this project to take one month, but there were always new ideas and features that I would think of which increased the scope over time.

 My main learning takeaways:
-- Scripting with Python is quite interesting
+- Automating tasks with Python is quite rewarding
-  - Able to automate tasks and extract data
-- Had my first experience with deploying an application on AWS platform
+  - I created my first web scraping script to extract excerpts from websites
+- Deploying on AWS takes a lot of effort and is challenging
-  - This was a hard task because of all the steps involved that aren't very clear cut if you just look at AWS documentation
+  - Deploying was difficult because of all the steps involved that aren't very clear from AWS documentation
+  - A lot of trial and error was required for my first time deploying on AWS
-- Minor details to applications requires a lot more effor than expected
+- Expected features of applications actually require a lot more effort to develop than expected
-  - Things that I expect based on usage of other applications (ex. real-time application functionality, click to copy text, email verification) require a lot more planning and steps to implement
+  - Things that I now expect from usage of other applications (ex. user lobbies, real-time updates, email verification) require a lot more planning and steps to implement

 ## Languages
 - Javascript